jainil15/GitObsidian/Linux/Assignment1/TASK 4.md

+<center><h1>TASK 4</h1></center>

+**Task**: Write a simple guide outlining the command to check the version of the current Ubuntu OS.
+Include explanations of the command and its output, along with sample screenshots.

 The following are the steps to check the version of ubuntu:
 1. Open terminal ( shortcut: ctrl + alt + T)